 Recipe variations

 The recipe varies from family to family, though the basic ingredient is the same which is Tal.
 I mostly use Jaggery and a sweetening agent however, you can use sugar too.
 In addition to that, I use a mixture of all-purpose flour, rice flour, and semolina to make the batter however, you can skip rice flour or semolina.
 In terms of the stuffing, I make a thick stuffing with reduced milk, coconut, and palm extract along with jaggery.
-You can add Khowa or Peda to the stuffing or can skip coconut too.
+You can add Khowa or Peda to the stuffing or skip coconut too.
 The choices are many; it is up to you which one to pick to make the perfect taler Patishapta.

 I have seen Dida making a sinful tal kheer and she used to reduce a portion of it to make the stuffing for the patishapta.
-I follow the same process while making the stuffing. food color is not my preference to give the rich yellow color instead prefer to good quality sugar palm from the market.
+I follow the same process while making the stuffing. food color is not my preference to give the rich yellow color instead prefer good quality sugar palm from the market.
 It has its own natural yellow color which is sufficient to make the patishapta colorful.
-Last but not the least, I use a spoonful of Ghee to shallow-fry the crepes instead of oil.
+Last, but not least, I use a spoonful of Ghee to shallow-fry the crepes instead of oil.
 Ghee gives an added layer of aroma to this Bengali delicacy.
 Dida used to say, Patishapta is all about balance and hence, if followed the tricks properly you can very easily make it.

-Tal aka Sugar palm FAQ
+Tal aka Sugar palm Frequently Asked Questions

 Extracting the pulp is probably the trickiest part when it comes to Tal.
 Traditionally, Bet-er Jhuri (Bamboo Basket) is used to scrape the fruit to extract the pulp.
 I used to use a normal Grater to extract the pulp and it was quite easy compared to the basket.
 However, my house-help Chandana di once showed me another trick.
 She used an edgy stainless steel milk container and used its edge to extract the pulp!
-You can check my youtube channel for the process.
+You can check my YouTube channel for the process.

 You need to add a bit of added sweetener.
 I prefer using jaggery instead of sugar for the earthy flavor.

 It gives body to the crepe and hence, I prefer using it.
-You can skip for sure.
+You can skip it for sure.

 Taler Patishapta Pitha